 The following explanation is given for the convention used in Shadows (MT-ST) and in parenthesis for the opposite convention (ST-MT).
-When the equation of time is positive (negative), the length of the day (time difference between two crossings of the meridian) is greater than 24 hours.
-In this case the True Sun (defining the solar time) is late compared to the mean sun.
-The difference ca be as much as +/- 15 minutes depending on the date.
+When the equation of time is positive (negative), the True Sun (defining the solar time) is late (early) compared to the mean sun.
+The difference can be as much as +/- 15 minutes depending on the date.
 This difference is not negligible at all!
 It sometimes puzzles people looking at a sundial because the difference with the clock time is significant (a lot of people in Europe think that they just need to add 1 hour during the winter and 2 hours during the summer to the solar time to get the clock time).